 Free Class Offering: Community Emergency Response Team (CERT) Training

-Course modules begin May 31 and run through November 1 on a rotating basis to allow for participants to attend the sessions needed for completion of the program or get practice on previously learned skills.
+Course modules begin June 7 and run through October 11 on a rotating basis to allow participants to attend the sessions needed for completion of the program or to get practice on previously learned skills.
 Students need to attend all sessions (in any order) and the field exercise to receive certification.
 Staff members must seek supervisor approval prior to attending.

 The CERT program has over 2,600 registered teams nationwide, with the mission of harnessing the power of every individual—through education, training, and volunteer service—to make communities safer, stronger, and better prepared to respond to the threats of terrorism, crime, public health issues, and disasters of all kinds.

 The CERT program at Lewis & Clark consists of 24 hours of independent and classroom instruction and skill-based activities, followed by a final field exercise.